-Below are bills I sponsored in the 2018 legislation session.
-To see details on any of these, you can visit the Colorado General Assembly web site at http://leg.colorado.gov/bills
+Below are measures I sponsored in the 2017 and 2018 legislative sessions.
+To see details on any of these, you can visit the Colorado General Assembly web site at http://leg.colorado.gov/bills.

 GOOD GOVERNMENT & CITIZEN PARTICIPATION

-House Bill 1033 – updating time off to vote – Under existing law, voters can take 2 hours off to vote, but only on Election Day.
+Updating time off to vote (HB18-1033) – Under existing law, voters can take 2 hours off to vote, but only on Election Day.
 This bill would have updated the law to match the reality of how we vote in Colorado by allowing 2 hours off within the days leading up to Election Day as well, to drop off a ballot, obtain a ballot or replacement ballot, or obtain ID or other necessary documents as well as to vote.
 Voting is a fundamental right and it’s how we choose our leaders and decide big questions as a society.
-We should make voting as easy as possible.
+I sponsored this bill to make voting easier.
 STATUS: killed on a party-line vote in GOP state senate.

-House Bill 1403 – Stand By Your Ad Act – This bill would have expanded the types of political advertising required to contain a “disclaimer” indicating who paid for the ad.
+Stand By Your Ad Act (HB18-1403) – This bill would have expanded the types of political advertising required to contain a “disclaimer” indicating who paid for the ad.
 More money is spent on campaigns with every passing year, and usually the less apparent it is who’s spending the money, the more negative the advertising is.
 This is no good for our democracy.
-Transparency in campaign ads lets voters make informed choices.
+I sponsored this bill because transparency in campaign ads lets voters make informed choices.
 STATUS: killed on a party-line vote in GOP state senate.

-House Bill 1261 – Arbitration Fairness Act – forced arbitration practices in consumer and employment contracts abridge people’s rights.
+Arbitration Fairness Act (HB18-1261) – Forced arbitration practices in consumer and employment contracts abridge people’s rights.
 Instead of resolving a debate before a neutral judge, arbitration privatizes the justice system, lacks transparency, and lacks protections against conflicts of interest by arbitrators and companies that force arbitration on consumers.
-This bill would have required greater disclosures and transparency in arbitration and provided remedies for non-compliance.
+I sponsored this bill to require greater disclosures and transparency in arbitration and to provide remedies for non-compliance.
 STATUS: killed on a party-line vote in GOP state senate.

 CRIMINAL JUSTICE REFORM

-House Bill 1029 – reforms to parole – for 25 years Colorado has sentenced certain offenders to serve a mandatory 5 years of parole once released from a correctional facility.
+Reforms to parole (HB18-1209) – for 25 years Colorado has sentenced certain offenders to serve a mandatory 5 years of parole once released from a correctional facility.
 However there is little evidence that 5 years of parole contributes to public safety or reduces recidivism despite an average cost to taxpayers of over $6,000 per year per person on parole.
 Therefore the bill makes the maximum term of parole 3 years instead of 5 for most offenders (lower level offenders already serve 3 years parole or less).
 We have incarcerated too many people, with too much racial disparity, for too long, and it’s time to start changing that.
-STATUS: signed into law on April 23.
+STATUS: signed into law.

-House Bill 1109 – updates to compassionate release parole – Colorado spends an average of $38,000/year to incarcerate someone.
+Updates to compassionate release parole (HB18-1109) – Colorado spends an average of $38,000/year to incarcerate someone.
 For older and sicker inmates, the cost can be two or three times as much.
 It is not necessary for public safety, a bad use of taxpayer dollars, and morally questionable to incarcerate the most ill and incapacitated inmates.
-Therefore this bill gives the Department of Corrections more discretion to send older and ill inmates to the state parole board to be considered for compassionate release.
-STATUS: signed into law on April 23.
+I sponsored this bill to give the Department of Corrections more discretion to send older and ill inmates to the state parole board to be considered for compassionate release.
+STATUS: signed into law.

-House Bill 1287 – continuing the Commission on Criminal and Juvenile Justice – For 10 years the Commission on Criminal and Juvenile Justice or “CCJJ” has studied the effectiveness of Colorado’s criminal laws and has helped bring about major reforms in areas like drug sentencing.
-This bill continues CCJJ for another five years while adding new representatives including a crime victim, a victim advocate, and a former offender so that CCJJ will benefit from many perspectives.
+Continuing the Commission on Criminal and Juvenile Justice (HB18-1287) – For 10 years the Commission on Criminal and Juvenile Justice or “CCJJ” has studied the effectiveness of Colorado’s criminal laws and has helped bring about major reforms in areas like drug sentencing.
+I sponsored this bill to continue CCJJ for another five years while adding new representatives including a crime victim, a victim advocate, and a former offender so that CCJJ will benefit from many perspectives.
 Criminal justice is too important not to be based on research and deliberation.
-STATUS: signed into law on May 30.
+STATUS: signed into law.

-House Bill 1344 – collateral sanctions relief – Even after completing a sentence, there are hundreds of “collateral consequences” of a criminal conviction that prevent people from getting back to work and earning a living.
-This bill expands the ability of adult offenders to seek an order of collateral relief ¾ an individualized determination by a judge that the person has been rehabilitated and should be allowed to seek a professional license to work.
+Collateral sanctions relief (HB18-1344) – Even after completing a sentence, there are hundreds of “collateral consequences” of a criminal conviction that prevent people from getting back to work and earning a living.
+I sponsored this bill to expand the ability of adult offenders to seek an order of collateral relief — an individualized determination by a judge that the person has been rehabilitated and should be allowed to seek a professional license to work.
 The bill also allows orders of collateral relief for juvenile offenders.
-STATUS: signed into law on May 29.
+STATUS: signed into law.

-House Bill 1418 – collateral consequences reduction in licensing and employment – Like House Bill 1344, this bill also seeks to reduce the collateral consequences of prior justice system involvement and help people get back to work and re-integrate into society.
+Collateral consequences reduction in licensing and employment (HB18-1418) – I sponsored this bill to reduce the collateral consequences of prior justice system involvement and help people get back to work and re-integrate into society.
 The bill provides that individuals who have been charged but not convicted, or have been pardoned, or have had records sealed or expunged may not be barred from a state or local government agency license or certification or job opening.
 The bill also increases data collection so we can better understand the scope of collateral consequences in the future.
-STATUS: signed into law on May 30.
+STATUS: signed into law.